 How to Get to the Space Needle: There are a few ways to get to the Space Needle, the classic is via the Seattle Center Monorail.
 Just as much an iconic landmark of the city as the Needle itself, the Seattle Monorail was also built for the World’s Fair and was the nation’s first commercial monorail system.
 It continues to provide a convenient and fast link between the downtown area and the Seattle Center campus, the Space Needle, and other attractions.
 The non-stop route runs between Westlake Center (the station is on the top floor adjacent to the food court) and the Seattle Center (just through the Museum of Pop Culture).

 The Space Needle also offers valet parking.
-There are also paid parking lots within a few blocks walk.
+There are also paid parking lots within a few blocks.
 Street parking is limited, hard to find, and only for short durations.

 Thanks to the Seattle Space Needle’s central location, there are other attractions and things to do nearby once you have finished your visit.
 The Pacific Science Center, Chihuly Garden and Glass, Seattle Children’s Museum, and MoPOP (the Museum of Popular Culture) are all located on the Seattle Center Campus.
-These attractions are all covered by the Seattle CityPASS.
+These attractions are all covered by the Seattle CityPASS (learn more about saving on Seattle attractions in my review of the Seattle CityPASS here.